Graduate Teaching Showcase

 How can I apply?

-The call for propsals for the 2025 Graduate Teachign Showcase is NOW LIVE!
-Please review a PDF of call for proposals to see the form you will need to complete.
+The call for proposals for the 2025 Graduate Teaching Showcase is closed!
+Check back in the spring of 2026 to apply for next year's showcase.
+For a glimpse at the application process, feel free to review a PDF of call for proposals.
 Using a blind review process, six to eight presenters are chosen from the 30+ applications.
-Click the button below to submit your application.

 Prior years' Graduate Teaching Showcase presenters